GlowingHorse/Mete-Reading/README.md

 # meter_reading
-The code for the paper of "Auto-reading method for precision pointer meter based on ICM"
+For the paper of "Auto-reading method for precision pointer meter based on ICM"

 ## Introduction
 A matlab implementation of the method proposed in the paper "Auto-reading method for precision pointer meter based on ICM".